TehGM/Wolfringo/docs/guides/commands/help-command.md

     [Hidden]
     private async Task CmdHelpAsync(CommandContext context)
     {
-        CommandsListBuilder builder = new CommandsListBuilder(this._service);   // create builder
+        CommandsListBuilder builder = new CommandsListBuilder(this._service.Commands);   // create builder
         builder.PrependedPrefix = this._options.Prefix;     // set your prefix - here using the value from CommandsOptions
         builder.SpaceCategories = true;                     // set whether there should be additional spaces between categories builder.SummarySeparator = " == ";                  // string that separates command name and summary.
 Default is "    - " (4 spaces, dash, and one more space).